 Possibly Colette herself: her last name is "Tautou", like the actress of Amélie.
 And Sidonie Gabrielle Colette, mostly known by her family name, is a famous French author.

 Slap-Slap-Kiss: Rémy briefly witnesses a particularly extreme (though plot-irrelevant) one — the woman is pointing a gun at the man and threatening to shoot him.
 Rémy keeps running, but after a shot is fired into the ceiling near him, he does a Double Take and runs back — they're now kissing.

 Slow Motion Drop: When Anton Ego drops his pen after one taste of Rémy's ratatouille.

 The Smurfette Principle: Colette is very much aware that she is the only female chef in the restaurant and is a definite minority in the profession in general.
 She was forced to claw her way up and as a result feels that she has to be tough and defensive to succeed in a career she worked so hard for.

 The Speechless: Rémy, a rat, is unable to communicate with Linguini, a human, throughout the whole film.
 The only time he speaks is to members of his own kind and to the audience (we can assume that this is Translation Convention at work), though technically the whole movie is him recounting how he got to where he is to a group of rats.

-Start My Own: After they lose Gusteau's restaurant thanks to health inspectors finding out about the rats.
-Remy, Linguini, and Colette start up their own restaurant, a small bistro with Ego as a main investor and Remy's clan both helping out in the kitchen as well as being served alongside humans.
+Start My Own: After they lose Gusteau's restaurant thanks to a health inspector finding out about the rats.
+Rémy, Linguini, and Colette start up their own restaurant, a small bistro with Ego as a main investor and Rémy's clan both helping out in the kitchen as well as being served alongside humans.
 It turns out to be a huge success.